The Machine Rooms

 Dividing the Worker city below from the Capitalist city above are the Machine Rooms, These massive hydro-electric generators supply power in abundance to the masses that live in either city.

-The workers from the worker city work in 10 on/10 off shifts to maintain these behemoths which they named after ancient gods like Moloch and Ganesha.
+The workers from the city below labor during 10 hour shifts to maintain these behemoths which they named after ancient gods like Moloch and Ganesha.

 It is estimated that there are between 50,000 and 75,000 men working the controls of the machines at any one time.